lisun85/Data-Science-Customer-Churn-Prediction-Model-/README.md

 Data

 Using SQL, I pulled 10 features of data, broken down into two sections – static data and dynamic data.
 At a per customer level (each row is a customer), Static Data includes features such as age, gender, address, phone number, etc. Dynamic data consists of a ratio:  # of trades in the last two weeks / # of trades in the 8 weeks (before last two weeks).
 That way I use 10 weeks of trailing data to predict churn.
 Additionally, I included another dynamic data which is the monthly net deposit / per customer.
-Dataset is small with ~26k rows.
 All data is private owned by PDAX and is not disclosed publicly.

 Algorithms